There are so many ways for dishonest dealerships to play games with the

 when handling auto fraud cases.
 For a more precise definition of all of

-the sections, you should consult an attorney or, if you prefer, look directly
+the sections, you should consult a lemon law attorney or, if you prefer,

-to the statutory text, codified in section 1770 of the California Civil
+look directly to the statutory text, codified in section 1770 of the California

 • California Civil Code § 1770(a)(2), which prohibits “Misrepresenting